silly-cat21/learning-rust/README.md

 # learning-rust
-This repository is dedicated for learning rust.
-Do NOT expect any working code here.
+This repository is dedicated to learning the basics of rust.